mbakholdina/srt-packet-reordering/README.md

 In case of receiver, all the packets received.

 **Important to know:** Once the transmission is finished, both sender and receiver will be stopped.
 However there is an opportunity for receiver to hang in case not all the sent packets are received.
 As of now, use `Ctrl-C` to interrupt the script.
-See section {{receiver-stop-condition}}.
+See section {#receiver-stop-condition}.

-**Important to consider that:** 1) receiver mode = listener, sender mode = caller; 2) network impairements should be introduced properly, e.g., if receiver is started at Endpoint A and sender - at Endpoint B, than network impairements like packet reordering, delay, etc. should be introduced at Endpoint B.
+**Important to consider that:** 1) receiver mode = listener, sender mode = caller; 2) network impairements should be introduced properly, e.g., if receiver is started at Endpoint B and sender - at Endpoint A, than network impairements like packet reordering, packet loss, etc., should be introduced at Endpoint A. However it depends on the network impairments scenario.
+If you would like to introduce packet loss on the way back (from receiver to sender), please setup packet loss on Endpoint B as well.

 Use `--help` to get the list of available options for a particular sub-command
 ```